Wire-Network/wire-cdt/docs/migrating-from-antelope.md

   silently overwriting the row.
 - **`lower_bound` / `upper_bound` accept a `name`** as well as a `uint64_t`, so a table keyed on `name` reads as it does upstream.
-(Taking the bare address of either — `&table_type::lower_bound` — does not compile, there or upstream, because both are overload sets.)
+(Taking the bare address of either — `&table_type::lower_bound` — does not compile here, because they are an overload set, and does not compile upstream either, because upstream's are member templates whose parameter cannot be deduced.
+A named `static_cast<const_iterator (table_type::*)(uint64_t) const>(...)` resolves one on Wire.)

 #113 also makes `emplace`, `modify` and `erase` abort when the handle's code is not the receiving
 account, again matching upstream.
 If your port constructs a table handle on another contract's